Print Version

 What symptoms should I watch for?

-The symptoms of meningitis are not the same for everyone.
-Common symptoms for anyone over the age of 2 include high fever, stiff neck and headache.
-These symptoms may develop suddenly or over a couple of days.
-Other symptoms may include nausea, vomiting, sensitivity to light, confusion and drowsiness.
+The symptoms of meningitis are not the same for everyone and depends on the cause.
+Common symptoms for anyone over the age of 2 include a very sudden onset of high fever, stiff neck, drowsiness and headache.
+Other symptoms may include nausea, vomiting, rash, sensitivity to light, confusion and drowsiness.

 In newborns and infants under the age of 2 the symptoms of fever, headache and stiff neck may be absent or difficult to detect.
-The infant may experience irritability, poor feeding and vomiting.
+The infant may change sleep, constant crying, irritable, poor feeding and vomiting.

 As the infection progresses, people of any age may experience seizures.